RichardLitt/birdinginvermont.com/public/project251.md

 ---
 title: 'Project 251'
 ---
-This year, I am challenging Vermonters to collaboratively bird in each of our 251 towns.
+This year, I challenged Vermonters to collaboratively bird in each of our 251 towns.
+We did it, on June 30th, exactly half-way through the year.
+This is the first year ever where every town in Vermont had at least one [complete checklist](https://support.ebird.org/en/support/solutions/articles/48000967748) submitted on eBird.

-To join in, simply share any [complete checklist](https://support.ebird.org/en/support/solutions/articles/48000967748) from any town with the eBird account **vermont251**.

-I will update this map every week, to show what new towns should be added, or what new species have been seen in those towns from the shared checklists.
-If you bird in a new town, or see a bird in a town that isn't listed here, share your checklists!
+I'm not accepting new checklists for the rest of the year, but will almost certainly run this experiment again next year!
+Thanks to all who contributed.

 Contributors:
 [Bernard Foy](https://ebird.org/profile/NzU0MA/US-VT),